Mushymato/TrinketTinker/guide/0-Trinket.md

 > [!NOTE]
 > The following page covers how trinkets are added in the base game, regardless of whether TrinketTinker is being used.
-> You must add trinket items before you can extend it with trinket tinker data.
+> You must add trinket items before you can extend it with Trinket Tinker data.

 Trinkets can be added with by editing `Data/Trinkets`, generally with [Content Patcher](https://github.com/Pathoschild/StardewMods/tree/stable/ContentPatcher).
+See wiki for [full description of` Data/Trinket`](https://stardewvalleywiki.com/Modding:Trinkets).

-## Example
+## Sample

 ```json
 {